 ACR - Authentication Context Class Reference

-In the Curity Identity Server, validation of credentials is done through Authenticators, which are part of an Authentication Profile.
-Each authenticator has an identifier, an Authentication Context Class Reference, or ACR.
+In the identity server, each authenticator has an identifier - an Authentication Context Class Reference, or ACR.

 urn:se:curity:authentication:html-form:html1

-If the client requests one or many ACRs for authentication the server will enforce that the user is authenticated using one of those.
-If not the server will pick an authenticator, or show a list of authenticators for the user, that matches what is configured for the requesting Client.
+If the client requests one or many ACRs for authentication, the server will enforce that the user is authenticated using one of those, that is, the server will only reuse sessions that were established with at least one of the requested ACRs.
+If there is no such session, the server will try to authenticate the user with the requested authentication method.

 SSO Requirements